GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

-Here is a **complete, polished, publication-grade README** for your repository **Two-networks-coherence-simulations-analysis**, fully integrating all the text you provided and expanding it into a clear, professional structure suitable for a scientific code release.

-You can paste this directly into `README.md`.

----

 # **Two-networks-coherence-simulations-analysis**

 This repository contains the full codebase used to generate the simulations, perform the analyses, and produce all figures for the paper: